The Martin Henriksson Holmdahl Prize

 A board is appointed by the University’s Vice-Chancellor.
 For the period of 2018 to 2022 the members of the board constitutes of the professors Peter Wallensteen (chairperson), Olga Botner, Lars Burman (chief librarian), Anna Jonsson Cornell, Mohammad Fazlhashemi, and Gun Heimer.

-The nomination is closed.
+Nominations are currently closed.
 Please contact firstname.lastname@example.org if you have any questions.
 The prize is awarded at the Winter Conferment Ceremony.

-Previous recipients of the Martin Henriksson Holmdahl Prize:
+Recipients of the Martin Henriksson Holmdahl Prize

 - 2019: Afaf Doleeb and Patricia Lorenzoni